mariia-cherniuk/Lottery/README.md

 -  For integration tests, I utilised the [Page Object pattern](https://martinfowler.com/bliki/PageObject.html).
 Each screen (LotteryDrawsView, TabDrawDetailsView) has a corresponding page object class (LotteryDrawsScreen, TabDrawDetailsScreen) that encapsulates the interactions with that screen.
 -  I haven't added UI snapshot tests, but I would implement them using the [point-free snapshot library](https://github.com/pointfreeco/swift-snapshot-testing) to ensure all required screen sizes and orientations are thoroughly tested.

-I appreciate the time you dedicated to reviewing my work.

 ## 🌱 How it looks

 | Details | Tabbed Details |